Marsh Road Level Crossing electric railway station: Location and facilities

 The middle section of the line passed through thinly populated marshy farmland.
 The line was single track with passing places ("loops" in railway parlance) every half mile.
 The points at the ends of the loops were spring loaded as the line was unsignalled, motormen drove by line of sight.
 All eight passing loops served as halts, with passengers alighting onto cinders beside the tracks.
 For the benefit of the few who took advantage of these facilities in the early years each passing loop carried its number on a metal plate.
 Initially the halts were known as No. 1 Passing Place, No. 2 Passing Place etc. Some were named informally at first, but these names stuck and had become official by 1915.
 Marsh Road Level Crossing was such a halt, taking its name from the rural lane which crossed the tracks at this point.

 No platforms ever existed at any of the stopping places; passengers were expected to board and alight from the roadway or trackside cinders according to the location.
 The "stations" were much more commonly referred to as "halts" or "stopping places."

 Passengers bought their tickets from conductors on board the cars.
 Marsh Road Level Crossing was a Request Stop, people hailed a car by giving a clear signal to the motorman or conductor as appropriate.

 The lines from the station

 Tramcars arrived from both directions along conventional rails on a reserved way running parallel to the conventional Grimsby District Light Railway, though there was no physical connection between the two.
 Grooved tram tracks were used on the street section in Grimsby and around Immingham Town.

-Loops 3, 4, 6 and 7 were removed in 1917, the materials being contributed to the war effort.
-After this point the halt at Marsh Road Level Crossing stood by plain single track.
+Loops 3, 4, 6 and 7 were removed in 1917; the materials were contributed to the war effort.
+After this point,the halt at Marsh Road Level Crossing stood by plain single track.